 RUL 12.2.9 A player’s suspension shall begin on the first Wednesday following communication of the decision by the discipline panel unless it is a six match ban in which case the suspension becomes operational with immediate effect.

 RUL 12.2.11 A suspended player is not permitted to play in any other game of rugby league until their suspension is served.
-Any player or team violating this rule will be fined not less than £100 and the offending player shall be suspended for a further six matches.
+Any player or team violating this rule will be fined not less than £100 and the offending player may also incur an additional suspension.
 In the event of a game having been won by a team fielding a player under suspension then the competition points gained shall be forfeited automatically.
-The Management Group, should it deem appropriate, reserves the right to apply other sanctions which may include a team’s suspension or expulsion from the competition.
+BUCS/the RFL, should it deem appropriate, reserve the right to apply other sanctions which may include a team’s suspension or expulsion from the competition.

 RUL 12.2.12 If a player has been deemed ineligible to play in any RFL competitions by the National Governing Body, this would include BUCS competitions.